estebantechdev/dev-environment-setup/Practical Git.md

 Remember to use the github account's email as the email parameter.

-$ ssh keygen -C stv.herrera@gmail.com
+$ ssh-keygen -t ed25519 -C stv.herrera@gmail.com

-Copy the passphrase to the clipboard and then go to paste it following the github.com instructions on GitHub.
+Copy the passphrase to the clipboard and then go to paste it following the instructions on GitHub.com

+$ ssh-add ~/.ssh/id_ed25519

+Insert your passphrase.

+$ cd path/to/clone/repo/dir

+$ git clone git@github.com:user/repo.git

+$ cd repo-dir

+Open VS Code Editor

+$ code .

+Or, open VS Code wherever and select `File > Open Folder`.

 -------------------------------------------------------->
 Verified vs unverified commits (GPG key)